jnotar/jnotar.github.io/research.md

 cover-img: "urchin-cover1.jpg"
 ---

-My current work incorporates approaches from the fields of animal behavior, comparative morphology, and phylogenetics.
+My current work incorporates approaches from the fields of animal behavior, comparative morphology, and phylogenetics to approach questions in sensory biology.

 #### Current Projects